vshulya/vshulya/README.md

 ### Hi there 👋
 ## I'm Valya

-- 👩‍🎓 Graduated from the web development bootcamp of Yandex.Practicum
+- 👩‍🎓 Graduated from the web development bootcamp at Yandex Practicum.
-- 🔭 I’m currently working on my own small React projects to improving my React knowledge
+- 🔭 I am currently working on my own small React projects to improve my React knowledge.
-- :computer: Looking for a job opputunities
+- :computer: Looking for job opportunities
 - 📫 Reach me at vshulya@gmail.com
-- :surfer: Live in Portugal and like surfing and biking
+- :surfer: I live in Portugal and enjoy surfing and biking